nbirnel/sonarqube-demo/README.rst

 It is excluded from version control.

-`make all` generates a key for ssh access to all instances, and the salt master's key.
+`make all` generates a key for ssh access to all instances, the salt master's key, and a salt pillar directory.
 These are stashed locally.
 It is likely you will run this only once, unless you like to repeatedly tear down your infratructure.